About Geometro

 • decomposition of 3-D solids into nets – to learn a number of age appropriate activities to investigate the connection between 2 and 3-dimensions.
 How many different nets are possible for a given 3-D solid?
 When are two nets different?
 Is it always possible to make a 3-D solid out of a given 2-D arrangement?
 Why?
 This part of the workshop presents rich opportunity to experience activities that train visual and spatial imagination, memory, spatial reasoning and coordination.

 • how to demonstrate spatial concepts in concrete, touchable way?
-Learn, for example, how to make diagonals in a cube, observe and touch where the diagonals intersect; make and touch a height in a pyramid or a prism; show orientation of parallel, perpendicular and skew lines using edges of different solids.
+Learn, for example, how to make diagonals in a cube, observe and touch where the diagonals intersect; make and touch a height in a pyramid or a prism; show orientation of lines: parallel, perpendicular and skew, using edges of different solids.

-• new ways to easily demonstrate and explore rotation and mirror symmetry in 3-D. Here we would work with drinking straws appropriately inserted into the solids to act as rotation axes.
-For exploring the mirror symmetry, we will work with 3-D fragments of solids and reflect them in mirrors.
+• new ways to easily demonstrate and explore rotation and mirror symmetry in 3-D. Here we would work with plastic rods appropriately inserted into the solids to act as rotation axes.
+For exploring the mirror symmetry, we will work with 3-D fragments of solids and reflect them in mirrors, see reflection symmetry of cube.
 Exciting and mind challenging!

 • review the ideas of how 3-D geometry connects with science, engineering, art and history.
 The structures of molecules, viruses, crystals, minerals and bridges are made up of the same 3-D solids that are built during the workshop.
 Paintings of Salvador Dali, etchings of M.C.
 Escher and works of modern sculptors will be linked with the ancient symbolism of Platonic Solids.